haraka/Haraka/docs/Results.md

     human - a custom summary to return (bypass collate) emit  - log an INFO summary

+When err results are received, a logerror is automatically emitted, saving the need to specify {emit: true} with the request.

 Examples:

     var c = connection;